Tirana Rugby Club: History

 In 2015, club took part in a tournament organized in Pristina with the participation of 3 clubs: Tirana RC (Albania), Kosovo Roosters RC (Kosovo) and Kibubu RC (Belgium).
 Tirana RC ranked third in the end of the event.
 Same year two more friendlies were played against RK Podgorica (Montenegro), a very experienced team with many players part of Montenegro National Team.
 First match was played in Albania and second one in Montenegro and despite the heavy defeats, served as necessary tests and experience for Tirana's young players.

 As Tirana RC was gaining more experience and connections with other clubs, the plan of a Nationwide Cup was soon materialized.
 It was named "Skenderbe Cup" and there were only two participants; Tirana RC and Kosovo Roosters RC.
 It consisted of three matches within a year and the winner of two matches would be the victor.
 Other Albanian and Kosovan clubs were free to join the event.
-First match was played in 28 November 2015 and was won by Tirana RC with a score 24-10.
+First match was played on 28 November 2015 and was won by Tirana RC with a score 24–10.
 A second one was played in Pristina.

 In 2016, Tirana RC created a second club, KR Iliret.

 History was written again on 16 May when for the first time the two first clubs of Albania had their first match.
-This was played in Elbasan and KR Iliret won 12-0.
+This was played in Elbasan and KR Iliret won 12–0.
 Match was sponsored by OSCE.

 The two teams played two more friendlies, on 30 October 2016 and 9 January 2018.

 On 9 April 2016 Tirana RC played a friendly against RK Mornar in Tirana, which was won by the guests.
-1st part ended 17-17 and the 2nd 27-36.
+1st part ended 17-17 and the 2nd 27–36.